aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/proposal/index.md

 {{</hint>}}

 {{<hint info>}}
 After this presentation, some of you might also decide to join forces.
 You can consider this presentation as a way to pitch your idea to other people who could then join you.
-You should mention if you are looking for someone to work with or if you just want to focus on working on your own thing.
+You should mention if you are looking for someone to work with or if you just want to focus on working on your own thing. **You can also already present your idea with someone else if you have a team.**
 {{</hint>}}